igaray/tesina/md/niko2019_responsive_compilers_en.md

       - So you can feel free to suppress downstream errors
   - No such thing as a "fallible" compiler operation

-  it's not that much more work because as long as you just have them there then it's like almost as easy as throwing to just return this sentinel value
+  This is not much more work, as long as the invariant is maintained.

-  they're usually very easy to propagate because you know by that if you ever see that sentinel value and you know that an error has been reported so you can just kind of short-circuit all the other computation and just keep propagating bigger and bigger sentinels up the line and so you wind up with a notion where basically in compilers there is no such thing as a fallible operation it always succeeds but it might produce an error value
+  Returning the sentinel value is as easy as throwing, and the sentinel values are usually very easy to propagate because it is certain that if any value of the sentinel kind is encountered, an error has been reported and you can short-circuit all remaining computation, continuing to propagate larger and larger sentinel values up the line.

+  The end result is a situation in which there is no such thing as a fallible computation in the compiler, it always succeeds but may produce an error value.

-  this invariant is pretty important though
+  The invariant is very important however.

-  I've seen subtle bugs introduced where people return the sentinel value but they haven't actually reported an error usually because they think they know that an error will be reported by some other phase in the compiler but then because they are (they're not wrong about that but they're wrong about the ordering) and the phase actually comes later and the phase winds up being skipped because we saw this error value and we thought that there already was an error so we don't want to report duplicate errors so you really want to keep this invariant very clear that you know you actually reported the error there then you can produce a sentinel value or you got one from somebody else and then it will work much better
+  There have been subtle bugs introduced when the sentinel value is returned but the error has not been actually reported, usually because the error is expected to be reported by some other, later phase in the compiler and that phase ends up being skipped because of the error sentinel.
+  The phase is skipped because it is known an error was already encountered, and we want to avoid reporting errors in duplicate.
+  The invariant of reporting errors where and when they occur and only producing sentinel values after the report makes it clear that later, if you receive a sentinel, reporting is not necessary.

 # Example: error type